groups_file_access_can_access

 Allows to modify the page title.

 This is one of several filters that allow to customize server responses when 403 or 404 responses are sent in reply to requests for invalid or inaccessible files.
 See the Groups File Access Custom Response plugin for an example implementation.
-This filter cannot be used within a theme’s functions.php
+This filter cannot be used within a theme’s functions.php, it must be used within a plugin.

 Parameters: